krasimir/riew/README.md

 * `options` (`Object`, optional) - additional options for the _take_ operation
   * `strategy` (`ALL_REQUIRED` or `ONE_OFF`, `ALL_REQUIRED` by default) - if we take from multiple channels this option describes our strategy.
 Either we wait for all the channels to have values (`ALL_REQUIRED`) or we expect at least one of them to be fulfilled (`ONE_OF`).

-The generator is resumed with the item taken from the channel.
+The callback is fired with the item put to the channel.
+If we take from more then one channel we'll receive an array of values.
+If we use `ONE_OF` strategy the second argument of the callback is the index of the channel received a value.

 Example: